Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-modals-to-an-ionic-app.md

 Modals are a big thing in apps.
 You see them almost everywhere for small detail transactions.

-In this article, I'll show you how to add your own modal to an Ionic app.
+In this article, I'll show you how to add your modal to an Ionic app.

 The result will look like this.